-Left wing Colton Beck leads Iowa in scoring with six goals and eight points in the first nine outings of the season.
-Veteran forwards Pat Cannone and Cal O’Reilly are tied for second on the team in scoring with six points each.
-O’Reilly leds the team with four assists in eight games.
-Rookie defenseman Brennan Menell is in fourth in scoring with two goals and is tied for second on the club with three assists for a total of five points.
-Beck is also tied for the team lead with a +6, joined by rookie defenseman Carson Soucy.
+Left wing Colton Beck leads Iowa in scoring with six goals and eight points in the first 10 outings of the season.
+Veteran forward Pat Cannone is second for scoring with four goals for seven points.
+Forwards Zack Mitchell and Cal O’Reilly lead the team with four assists each.
+Rookie defenseman Carson Soucy is in the team lead with a +6.
 Veteran forward Ryan Malone paces the club with 16 penalty minutes.

 San Antonio Rampage

 The Rampage is acting as a dual affiliate for both the Colorado Avalanche and the St. Louis Blues.
-San Antonio’s leading scorer is Andrew Agozzino, who has eight points (2g-6a) in seven games played.
-Defenseman Jordan Schmaltz is second on the team with seven points (2g-5a) in eight outings.
+San Antonio’s leading scorer is Andrew Agozzino, who has nine points (3g-6a) in eight games played.
+Defenseman Jordan Schmaltz is second on the team with seven points (2g-5a) in nine outings.
 Left wing Samuel Blais and right wing Klim Kostin are tied for third in points with six each.
 Blais leads the club with four goals.
-Defenseman Nicholas Meloche leads the Rampage with 26 penalty minutes in five games played.
+Defenseman Mason Geertsen leads the Rampage with 27 penalty minutes in nine games played.